danielkorkin/tiktok-depression-survey/content/guides/information-privacy.md

 ### Secure Data Storage

 We utilize a secure and reliable database solution to store your anonymized data.
-Video list data is protected using asymmetric encryption during submission and in storage.
+Video list data is during submission and in storage.
 Our storage systems are designed to safeguard your information from unauthorized access and breaches.

 ### Ethical Oversight by IRB